-At Central Florida Health, we know that healthcare can sometimes be confusing.
+At UF Health Leesburg Hospital, we know that healthcare can sometimes be confusing.
 When people have the information they need before receiving medical treatment, they become smart and happy consumers.
 The more accurate and comprehensive the information, the better healthcare works.
 This is healthcare transparency.
-Our goal is to help you understand your options, care, and bills from Central Florida Health and other healthcare providers.
+Our goal is to help you understand your options, care, and bills from UF Health Leesburg Hospital and other health care providers.

 Important information for our patients:

 - Other providers may bill the patient separately for services performed.

 - Providers may not participate with facility insurers (out-of-network).

 - Patients should contact practitioners to determine network status.